ReproducibilityInPublishing/j.jcp.2016.08.012/README.md

 # A Fast Marching Algorithm for the Factored Eikonal Equation

+This is a Reproduction Package as described in the manuscript "Three Empirical Principles for Computational Reproducibility and their Implementation: *The Reproduction Package*" by M. S. Krafczyk, A. Shi, A. Bhaskar, D. Marinov, & V. Stodden.

+This Reproduction Package includes the directory `expected_figures` as well as `expected_output`.

 ["A fast marching algorithm for the factored eikonal equation"](https://dx.doi.org/10.1016/j.jcp.2016.08.012) discusses an algorithm for solving the factored eikonal equation.
 Practically, this can be used to